Australian Government Bureau of Meteorology

 * Don't walk, ride your bike or drive through flood water.

-A more general severe thunderstorm warning remains current for the Mid North Coast, North West Slopes and Plains and parts of the Central West Slopes and Plains, Upper Western and Northern Tablelands districts.
+A more general severe thunderstorm warning remains current for the Illawarra and parts of the Hunter, Central Tablelands, Southern Tablelands, North West Slopes and Plains, Central West Slopes and Plains, Upper Western and South Coast districts.

 No further warnings will be issued for this event.

-Warnings are also available through TV and Radio broadcasts, the Bureau's website at www.bom.gov.au or call 1300 659 210.
-The Bureau and State Emergency Service would appreciate warnings being broadcast regularly.Wed 3:58pm UTC Severe thunderstorm advice NSWAustralian Government Bureau of Meteorology
+Check https://www.bom.gov.au/weather-and-climate/warnings-and-alerts.
+Warnings are also available through TV and Radio broadcasts or call 1300 659 210.
+The Bureau and State Emergency Service would appreciate warnings being broadcast regularly.Mon 6:25pm UTC Severe thunderstorm advice NSWAustralian Government Bureau of Meteorology

 New South Wales